xmonader/letsbuildacompiler-pretty/src/tutor03_moreexpressions.md

 if Look <> CR then Expected('Newline');
 ```

-in the main  program,  just  after  the call to Expression.
+in the main  program,  just  after  the call to `Expression`.
 That
 catches anything left over in the input stream.
 Don't  forget to
 define CR in the const statement: